MonikaBarget/GeoHumTutorials/README.md

 # Overview

-This page presents simple geohumanities tutorials and maps created for teaching, research and public relations at the Institute of European History in Mainz, Germany.
-Please visit our [blog](https://dhlab.hypotheses.org/) for more digital humanities reports and training opportunities.
+This page presents simple geohumanities tutorials and maps created for teaching, research and public relations at the Institute of European History in Mainz, Germany, and at Maastricht University, Netherlands.
+Please visit Monika Barget's [INSULAE blog](https://insulae.hypotheses.org/) and the [IEG DH Lab blog](https://dhlab.hypotheses.org/) for more coding samples, digital humanities reports and training opportunities.

 1. [Tutorial for editing geodata with Geojson.io (German)](https://monikabarget.github.io/GeoHumTutorials/Tutorial1_GeoJSON)